Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

  - How many means do we need to estimate?
  - How are we going to estimate those means?

-The 'k' in 'k-means' is the answer to the first question.
+The 'k' in 'k-means' answers the first question.
 We assume we know how many clusters there are <i class="latin">a priori</i>.
 Of course, this assumption is artificial, as in practice if we knew how many clusters there were beforehand we'd already know a lot about the underlying structure of our data.